uswds/uswds-site/pages/patterns/complex-form/understand-fix-errors.md

 ### Considerations

 {:.usa-content-list}
-- <strong>Prevent errors, if possible.</strong> Wherever possible, structure your form to help the user <a href="{{ site.baseurl }}/patterns/complex-forms/avoid-errors/">avoid errors</a> using hint text and constraints.
+- <strong>Prevent errors, if possible.</strong> Wherever possible, structure your form to <a href="{{ site.baseurl }}/patterns/complex-forms/avoid-errors/">help the user avoid making mistakes</a> using hint text and constraints.
 - <strong>Validate, where possible.</strong> Validate formats and content, if possible, for fields like addresses.
 However, if possible, allow the user to override the validation if it’s likely they may require more flexibility in a specific field.
 - <strong>Use clear, unambiguous language.</strong> Use jargon-free language to communicate the error state.
 Note what the user needs to provide, not what has been incorrectly entered.
 For example, instead of “Incorrect file type” try something like “Please make sure the file you are uploading is a .pdf or .doc file, and try again.”
 - <strong>Avoid blame.</strong> Don’t use language that blames the user.
 The user may be confused, under stress, or in a difficult situation.
 Take ownership of the problem.
 For example, “We’re sorry, we can’t find your record in our system.”